 EMILY REEVES BOHL

-Bohl can regularly be heard as mass cantor at Cathedral of St. John the Baptist, and as staff soprano at Cathedral Church of St. Luke & St. Paul; both in downtown Charleston.
-She has studied voice with Shauna Fallihee and Ricard Bordas, and conducting with Dr. Valerie Bullock, Dr. Marshall Forrester, Dr. László Nemes, and János Horváth.
-Professors of educational methods and musicianship include Maree Hennessy, Gemma Arguelles, Ildikó Thész Salgado, and Dr. Valerie Bullock.
-An active performer, she is a frequent soloist in instrumental recitals, new music premieres, and with various choral ensembles.
+Bohl has studied conducting with Dr. Valerie Bullock, Dr. Marshall Forrester, Dr. László Nemes, János Horváth, and Dr. Anna Fűri.
+Professors of educational methods and musicianship include Maree Hennessy, Gemma Arguelles, Ildikó Thész Salgado, Dr. Nóra Keresztes, and Dr. Valerie Bullock.
 As a chorister, she has sung with academic and professional ensembles across the United States and abroad in England and Spain.
 Previous solo engagements include the soprano solos in Messiah (G.F.
 Handel), Gloria (John Rutter), Magnificat (J.C.
 Bach), and the Oklahoma premiere of Mass no. 1 (Marcel Tyberg) with Windsong Chamber Choir.
-Mrs. Bohl’s music theatre experience includes West Side Story, Into the Woods, Little Women, and Once Upon a Mattress, and operatic work includes Doctor Miracle (Bizet); in addition to numerous scene shows and cabaret-style performances in both disciplines.
+Emily’s music theatre experience includes West Side Story, Into the Woods, Little Women, and Once Upon a Mattress, and operatic work includes Doctor Miracle (Bizet); in addition to numerous scene shows and cabaret-style performances in both disciplines.